dapr/docs/daprdocs/content/en/getting-started/install-dapr-kubernetes.md

 - [Setup Google Cloud Kubernetes Engine](https://cloud.google.com/kubernetes-engine/docs/quickstart)
 - [Setup Amazon Elastic Kubernetes Service](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html)

-{{% alert title="Note" color="primary" %}}
+{{% alert title="Hybrid clusters" color="primary" %}}
 Both the Dapr CLI and the Dapr Helm chart automatically deploy with affinity for nodes with the label `kubernetes.io/os=linux`.
-You can deploy Dapr to Windows nodes, but most users should not need to.
+You can deploy Dapr to Windows nodes if your application requires it.
 For more information see [Deploying to a hybrid Linux/Windows Kubernetes cluster]({{<ref kubernetes-hybrid-clusters>}}).
 {{% /alert %}}